nasa/cumulus/docs/data-cookbooks/sips-workflow.md

 #### Provider

 We need to have a [provider](./setup.md#providers) from whom data can be ingested.
-Our provider is an S3 provider hosted in the `cumulus-test-internal` bucket.
+Our provider is an S3 provider hosted in the `cumulus-test-data` bucket.

 ![](../images/sips-provider.png)

 #### Collection

 We need to build a collection.
 Details on collections can be found [here](./setup.md#collections).
-The following collection will have `MOD09GQ` as a collection name, `006` as a version, and is configured to pull pdrs from `${bucket}/cumulus-test-data/pdrs` in S3 (where `${bucket}` is configured in the provider).
+The following collection will have `MOD09GQ` as a collection name, `006` as a version, and is configured to pull PDRs from `${bucket}/cumulus-test-data/pdrs` in S3 (where `${bucket}` is configured in the provider).
 ```
 {
     "queriedAt": "2018-08-03T16:44:25.919Z",